bitflight-devops/github-action-readme-generator/README.md

 </div>
 <!-- start description -->

-📓 Keep your action's README.md up to date with the `title` and `description` from the `[action.yml](./action.yml)` file, while also automatically generating sections for the inputs, outputs, and a usage example for the action.<br />
-Additionally the Action's usage example is updated to match the Action's current release.<br />
+📓 Keep your action's README.md up to date with the `title` and `description` from the [`action.yml`](./action.yml) file, while also automatically generating sections for the inputs, outputs, and a usage example for the action.
+Additionally the Action's usage example is updated to match the Action's current release.
-This is both a CLI tool and GitHub Action that will read the details from a GitHub Action's `[action.yml](./action.yml)` file.
-Configuration can be provided through a `.ghadocs.json` file stored in the root directory of the Action's repository, via the command line when using the CLI, or through the `with:` section of this Action.<br />
+This is both a CLI tool and GitHub Action that will read the details from a GitHub Action's [`action.yml`](./action.yml) file.
+Configuration can be provided through a [`.ghadocs.json`](./.ghadocs.json) file stored in the root directory of the Action's repository, via the command line when using the CLI, or through the `with:` section of this Action.
-**_📝 This tool uses markdown comments as delimiting tokens within the README.md file to determine where to place the generated content._**<br />
-**_🔗 You can find an example README template with all fields filled-in in the [`README.example.md`](README.example.md) file._**
+**_HOW_** 📝 This tool uses markdown comments like this `<!-- start section --><!-- stop section -->` as delimiting tokens within your README.md file to determine where to place the generated content.
+You can find an example README template with all fields filled-in in the [`README.example.md`](./README.example.md) file.\*\*\*

 <!-- end description -->